dauwhe/zero-labs/web-publications-explainer.md

 2. If I leave the publication and go back later, the browser remembers where I was.
 3. If I search on the page, the scope of the search is the entire web publication.
 4. I can always access the table of contents from the current page.
-5. I can share the Web publication's URL.
+5. I can share the Web publication’s URL.
 6. I can read the publication while offline.
 7. I can annotate the publication.
 8. I can easily change the font, font size, theme, etc.